 More female photographers

-Getty and WST are also collaborating to provide a paid internship for an up and coming female photographers.
+Getty and WST are also collaborating to provide paid internships for two up and coming female photographers.
 Find out more about their journey here.